yashwanthvarma18/Batton-Assignment-Task-2-OCR-/README.md

 - **Row Detection Problems**: Modify the `y_threshold` parameter to better match your table's layout
 - **API Errors**: Ensure your OpenAI API key is correct and has sufficient quota
 - **Excel Export Issues**: Install xlsxwriter for better formatting, or the script will fall back to openpyxl

-## Acknowledgments

-- [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) for the OCR technology
-- [OpenAI](https://openai.com/) for the GPT model used in refining table data